 A workshop is a training event with the aim of developing a specific skills or a number of skills within a team or a group of individuals.
+As opposed to leadership coaching o coaching in general, workshops have a group focus.

 A workshop is usually applied in a training context rather than coaching, being a form of interactive learning in which participants go through a series of exercises and activities.
 The type of learning one could expect during such an event is experiential, unlike other types of training methods in which participants merely are on the receiving end of information – i.e. frontal lectures or presentations.